 Whether you are a DIY or a DIFM (Do It For Me) person, annual maintenance by a qualified technician is required by almost all systems manufacturers to keep their warranty in place.
 The change of seasons, in particular, spring and fall, is always a good time to schedule routine maintenance and system checkups on your air conditioning and heating systems before the extreme heat and cold arrive.
 Your HVAC system is no different.
-You can enjoy the peace of mind by protecting your investment with our Signature Titan Protection Program, and with a few tips on getting your HVAC system winter-ready.
+You can enjoy peace of mind by protecting your investment with our Signature Titan Air Solutions Protection Program and with a few tips on getting your HVAC system winter-ready.

 Check your carbon monoxide smoke detectors.
 With the cold months ahead, the days of having the windows open with the breeze flowing are numbered.
 There is no better time than now to make sure that you have working detectors (and extra batteries) to ensure your family is safe from carbon monoxide poisoning and that they can be alerted should your home be affected by a leak.
 As a part of your routine maintenance, our technicians will always check these items, and we recommend you check them a few times throughout the year.